-The Georgian Clifton Baths site, on the boundary between Margate and Cliftonville, was acquired by John Henry Iles, the promoter of Dreamland and Ramsgate Dog Track, in the early 1920s, and the buildings were built over and redeveloped by 1926 as the complex which later became known as the Lido.
+The Clifton Baths site was acquired by John Henry Iles, the promoter of Dreamland and Ramsgate Dog Track, in the early 1920s, and the buildings were built over and redeveloped by 1926 as the complex which later became known as the Lido.
 The attractions included a café, cinema, and concert hall as well as an open air seawater bathing pool on foreshore land which was leased from the Council - this could accommodate up to 1,000 bathers.
 The growth of Cliftonville during this period between the late 19th and the early part of the 20th century is demonstrated by the number of Cliftonville school children - around 2,000 in 1885 and about 5,000 in 1922.